-The answer is clear and it will be a very difficult way.
+The answer is clear, and it will be a complicated way.

 So, how to export google analytics data?

 According to Google, it is possible and it explains in detail how to export data, but what we observe and what we read on several analytics websites is that in practice it is very difficult.